rsapkf/rsapkf-site/src/writing/articles/beginners-guide-to-digital-privacy/beginners-guide-to-digital-privacy.md

   - TED (no delete account option in account settings)
   - Shopify (you must have a premium subsciption to close your store/account)

+  Read this post on Hacker News: [Before buying a NYT subscription, here's what it'll take to cancel it](https://news.ycombinator.com/item?id=26174269)

 - Make use of [Email Aliases](https://protonmail.com/support/knowledge-base/addresses-and-aliases/) or Email forwarding services:

   - [AnonAddy](https://github.com/anonaddy/anonaddy)